niyobobo/AN-ShowUser/README.md

-# AN-Mentorship
+# AN-ShowUser
-This application wast designed for the purpose of mentorship
+This application wast designed for the purpose of mentoring purpose

+Thanks to my mentor [Richard Lubulwa](https://github.com/richmahnn)